 Pimobendan has two different methods of improving the heart's function.
 It acts on the heart muscle itself to improve its ability to contract normally.
 This is referred to as an inotropic function.
 It also dilates the blood vessels throughout the rest of the body, which provides less resistance to blood flow and makes it easier for the heart to pump the blood to where it needs to go.

 When Pimobendan Should Be Used

-Because pimobendan is not currently labeled for use in cats, its use is controversial.
-Some veterinarians have used it successfully.
-However, it is contraindicated in some types of heart disease that are common in cats (such as hypertrophic cardiomyopathy or HCM.)
+Pimobendan is not currently labeled for use in cats, its use is controversial.
+Some veterinarians have used it successfully, but it is contraindicated in some types of heart disease that are common in cats (such as hypertrophic cardiomyopathy or HCM.)

 When Pimobendan Should Not Be Used

 In addition to HCM, Pimobendan is contraindicated in aortic stenosis and other types of heart disease in which it's dangerous to increase the amount of blood that has to be pumped by the ventricles of the pet's heart.

 Pimobendan should also be used with caution in animals with cardiac arrhythmias, especially if the arrhythmias are not well-controlled.
 If your pet is sensitive to the medication, he should not receive pimobendan.

 According to the label for pimobendan, it has not been fully evaluated "in dogs younger than 6 months of age, dogs with congenital heart defects, diabetes mellitus or other serious metabolic diseases, dogs used for breeding, or pregnant or lactating bitches."